Generative AI in Ghent University Education: Impact and Approach

 Clearly outline to your students what you expect (and what not).
 As a potential learning activity, have them demonstrate how they used the tools while completing a (written) assignment.
 It will help you understand if they used the tools correctly.
 This checklist on how students may use GenAI might provide some ideas.
 Please note that this checklist is not a valid assessment method!

 Looking for inspiration to promote your students' AI literacy?
-Point them to the "Generative AI: From Concepts to Creation" Ufora info site, or incorporate the information in your course unit.
+Point them to the "Generative AI: From Concepts to Creation" Ufora info site, or incorporate the information in your course unit by downloading them from our course materials.

 This implementation, of course, also encourages lecturers to become familiar with AI.
 You do not need to become an expert, but having basic skills is useful.
 The faculty and university support staff organise workshops on AI literacy for lecturers.
 Inquire about them at your faculty.